 I live in the Jacksonville area, can I pick up my order ?

 You sure can.
 Since we have a brick and mortar location you can order online using a credit card and choose "In Store Pick Up".
 You can also stop by the store during normal business hours and shop.
-If you prefer to pay by cash, please place a Phone Order at 904-543-8296 (M-Th 9-5 & Fri 9-4).
+If you are needing a BULK order it is recommended that you place your order online for pickup or shipping.
+(M-Th 9-5 & Fri 9-4).

 How long will it take to receive my order?